-- procedures are in place to minimise the risk of child-on-child abuse - systems are in place for students to confidently report abuse, knowing their concerns will be treated seriously - allegations of child-on-child abuse are recorded, investigated, and dealt with (DatabridgeMIS)

-- clear processes as to how victims, perpetrators and any other children affected by child-on-child abuse will be supported - it recognises that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place and is simply not being reported - there is a zero-tolerance approach to abuse, and it will never be passed off, for example, as "banter", as this can lead to a culture of unacceptable behaviours and an unsafe environment for children - it recognises that it is more likely that girls will be victims and boys' perpetrators, but that all child-on-child abuse is unacceptable and will be taken seriously; and - the different forms child on child abuse can take, such as: - bullying (including cyberbullying, prejudice-based and discriminatory bullying) - abuse in intimate personal relationships between peers/children - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment.
+- procedures are in place to minimise the risk of child-on-child abuse - systems are in place for students to confidently report abuse, knowing their concerns will be treated seriously - allegations of child-on-child abuse are recorded, investigated, and dealt with (DatabridgeMIS) - clear processes as to how victims, perpetrators and any other children affected by child-on-child abuse will be supported - it recognises that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place and is simply not being reported - there is a zero-tolerance approach to abuse, and it will never be passed off, for example, as "banter", as this can lead to a culture of unacceptable behaviours and an unsafe environment for children - it recognises that it is more likely that girls will be victims and boys' perpetrators, but that all child-on-child abuse is unacceptable and will be taken seriously; and - the different forms child on child abuse can take, such as: - o bullying (including cyberbullying, prejudice-based and discriminatory bullying) - o abuse in intimate personal relationships between peers/children - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - o sexual violence and sexual harassment. - Online abuse in the form of abusive, harassing, and misogynistic/misandrist messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography to those who do not want to receive such content.